DangerousThings/fido-attestation-loader/README.md

 ## Creating a New Certificate Chain

-All the generated public certificates are DER-encoded.
+All the generated public certificates are DER-encoded X.509 certificates.

 Create a new certificate authority: